MagnusRichert/ASAPR/README.md

 #### Replace the nozzle

 The first step is to remove the nozzle of the old printer with a 7mm wrench.
 Afterwards screw in the adapter with M6 thread that will be used to hold the tips.
-As described in the preprint there are two different approaches used to mount the Probe to the Printer.
+As described in the preprint there are two different approaches used to mount the probe to the printer.
 The first approach was to use a drill chuck holding the spring-loaded test probe while being inserted into a 3D-printed mount, considering that most of the 3D-printers have a M6 thread to hold the nozzle this method was not very straightforward.
 So the second approach was to 3D print a M6 Adapter as a direct replacement to the nozzle.

 ![mounting methods](docs/mounting_methods.png)